-In iOS 14, Apple finally addresses a nagging problem: too many apps
+In iOS 14, Apple finally addresses a nagging problem: Too many apps

 When Apple borrows ideas from Android, it doesn’t always translate to improvement.
 Android still does a better job with notifications and quick controls, for instance, displaying them all in a single pull-down menu instead of splitting them off into confusing subsections.

 Likewise, some iOS 14 ideas could still come up short of Android’s implementations.
-While Apple is planning to support third-party browsers and e-mail apps as defaults, it hasn’t announced similar privileges for maps or music.
+While Apple is planning to support third-party browsers and email apps as defaults, it hasn’t announced similar privileges for maps or music.
 That means you’ll still have to say “on Spotify” or “in Google Maps” when asking Siri for music or directions.
 And while Apple is trying to make Siri slicker with a compact view in iOS 14, Google’s still far ahead on integrating third-party services with Google Assistant.
 It built on that lead last week, announcing more tools for developers that want to work with voice controls.

 Android will continue to play leapfrog with iOS as well.
 The upcoming Android 11, for instance, will let users grant apps location access on a one-time basis—just like iOS offers now—but will also extend those one-time controls to the microphone and camera.
 It will also automatically revoke privacy permissions from apps that haven’t been used in a few months, which iOS doesn’t do today.